A platform from 2460 Health TechVisit 2460.life →

 The supply problem is a coordination problem, and the work that solves it is human work.

 None of this is unsolvable.
 The interfaces are countable.
 The workforce is finite.
 The federal data exists.
-What's missing is the operational layer that lets the field's institutions coordinate at the scale this work requires, and that layer is buildable now.
+The financial rules are knowable.
+What is missing is the operational layer that lets the field's institutions coordinate at the scale this work requires.
+That layer is buildable now.

 Built by someone who has sat in the room with grieving families and is at the keyboard writing the system that should have been there.